-Notes: The Table shows the regressions results for the event study design described in Equation (2).
+Notes: The Table shows the regressions results for the event study design described in Equation (4).
 In Columns (1)-(3), observations are values of exports (in pesetas) at the product-destination level for a given year.
 Belligerent Destination is a dummy that takes the value of 1 for the primary belligerent countries where trade was not disrupted by the frontline itself, i.e. i.e. France, Italy and the United Kingdom.
 The non-belligerent countries exclude the United States and other later participants of WWI.
 War Period is a dummy variable that takes the value of 1 for the duration of the war, i.e. 1914-1918.
 The omitted baseline sector is agriculture for all specifications.
-Three different specifications are reported: One with product, year and destination fixed effects and finally a third with interacted product-destination and year fixed effects.
+Three different specifications are reported: One with product and year fixed effects in the first column, a second with product, year and destination fixed effects and finally a third with interacted product-destination and year fixed effects.
 The regressions are estimated by PPML using the fixpois command of the fixest package in R. The source data are the digitized product-destination level trade statistics.
 More information on data construction can be obtained in the online appendix.
-In parantheses (heteroskedasticity) robust standard errors are being reported: \\\ for 1 percent significance; \\ for 5 percent significance; \ for 10 percent significance.
+In parantheses (heteroskedasticity) robust standard errors are being reported: for 1 percent significance; for 5 percent significance; for 10 percent significance.